Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 * Input your domain names in the Alternate Domain Names input field e.g. `example.com` and `www.example.com`
 * Select the custom SSL Certificate radio button and click on your generated certificate from the dropdown.

-CloudFront only supports certificates generated in the US East (N. Virginia) Region which is why we selected this region when generating our certificate.
+CloudFront only supports certificates generated in the US East (N. Virginia) Region which is why we selected this region when generating your certificate.

 * Enter index.html in the Default Root Object default input field.
 Note: this is only necessary if you didn't use the website S3 endpoint in the Origin Domain Name input field.
 * Hit the Create Distribution button.